southdakotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 South Dakota marriage records are vital records and, as such, may be requested by eligible parties.
 Marriage records may be necessary for various reasons.
 For instance, residents may require certified copies of a marriage record to provide proof of marriage when applying for spousal benefits, renewing a driver’s license, or changing a name.

-South Dakota maintains different types of marriage records, the most common of which include marriage certificates and marriage licenses.
+South Dakota maintains different types of marriage records, which are civil records maintained by government authorities.
+The most common of these include marriage certificates and marriage licenses.

 South Dakota marriage certificates are legal documents affirming that the named parties were married.
 To be eligible for a marriage certificate, both spouses must meet several requirements, some of which include: